csoloff/ACTIVATE_CCN_closure/README.md

 ## Setting up virtual environment

+To reproduce the results, create a virtual environment with Python and install the requirements from the `requirements.txt` document to ensure the code runs successfully.

-Python 3.13.0 is available for download at [https://www.python.org/downloads/](https://www.python.org/downloads/).
+This project uses Python 3.13.0 which is available for download at [https://www.python.org/downloads/](https://www.python.org/downloads/).

 To create a virtual environment called `ccn_closure` using the `requirements.txt` file for a UNIX system, navigate to the directory of the project and run the following commands consecutively.